101 Ways to Leave a Gameshow: Format

 The show's production company, Endemol, describes the show as "the play-along fun of a glitzy, Saturday night quiz with the full-on adrenaline rush of an extreme stunt show."
-Each episode features eight contestants, with a mix of sexes, ages and backgrounds, competing to be the winner of the £10,000 prize in the UK version ($50,000 in the US version).
+Each episode, features eight contestants, with a mix of sexes, ages and backgrounds, competing to be the winner of the £10,000 prize in the British version ($50,000 in the American version).
 Contestants are reduced one by one in the first four rounds, attempting to guess the correct answers to a selection of multiple-choice questions.
 The contestant who chooses the wrong answer will leave the show in spectacular fashion, in one of the 101 Ways to Leave a Gameshow.
 At any time during the first four rounds, a buzzer could sound, which announces the start of the Emergency Exit round.
 In this round, contestants are asked a series of questions at random, with the first contestant to give a wrong answer being eliminated.
-The Emergency Exit round is not used in either the US or Italian versions.
-In the final round, only three contestants remain (four contestants in the US version), who have to answer one last question in an attempt to win the jackpot prize.
+The Emergency Exit round is not used in either the American or Italian versions.
+In the final round, only three contestants remain (four contestants in the American version), who have to answer one last question in an attempt to win the jackpot prize.

 Production

 The show was created jointly by Endemol USA and Endemol UK.
-It was first produced by the UK division of Endemol for the BBC.
+It was first produced by the British division of Endemol for the BBC.
 Like its Saturday night stablemate, Total Wipeout, the show is filmed entirely at Endemol's filming facility in Benavídez, approximately 40 km Northwest of Buenos Aires, Argentina.
 Generally, most of the programme is recorded outside, however, studio segments are recorded in a monolithic purpose-built 100 ft tall tower, located above the 'exits.'
 Studio segments are generally filmed on three different levels, with the '101 Ways to Leave' segments recorded on the Tower's exterior.
 Some exits from the show are recorded on a disused airfield runway located adjacent to the tower.
 Most of the exits culminate in the contestant ending up in a large pool of water directly in front of the tower.
 The United States version was filmed at Agua Dulce, California, which is a popular filming location in Northern Los Angeles County.
 The site has an active general aviation airfield that was closed down during filming.

+In January of 2025, the remains of the tower were dismantled.
+It had been stood abandoned since 2012.